My Bikepacking Gear List

 My riding shirt is the Tern Ultralight Merino Wool Tee from Outdoor Vitals.

-I always carry 2 pairs of my Merino wool OLÉ socks!
+I always carry 2 pairs of my Merino wool OLÉ or GET OUT THERE socks!
 (100% of proceeds goes to Bikepacking Roots) They’re Made by Point 6, an awesome Colorado company in Steamboat

 1 pair of Point 6 merino boxer briefs (to wear after riding)